Overview

 Balancing user autonomy with business retention taught me to design for both parties simultaneously.
 Friction and strategic pauses (confirmations, alternatives) protect users from impulsive decisions while preserving company goals.

-Being Project Lead of an 11-person team taught me good collaboration begins with understanding teammates' perspectives and motivations.
-Trust unlocks innovation—my role was amplifying diverse expertise, not dictating solutions.
+Being Project Lead of an 11-person team taught me that good collaboration begins with understanding teammates' perspectives and motivations.
+Trust unlocks innovation.
+My role was not dictating solutions, but amplifying diverse expertise and emotional security.